kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 Priority descending
 * Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
 * One single submission to HTCondor instead of multiple job submission ()
-* Ability to gracefully handle jobs with children (may require refactoring models)
 * Prevent multiple in-flight retries to prevent the user from wasting their own resources (and the queues resources)
 * Add retry_count to retried jobs as well to aid in more book-keeping in a new field called `retry_number`